Keep the Information Flowing

 How to choose a PIN

-Because your PIN is an important security feature for accessing cash with your debit card, choose a truly secret code.
-Avoid obvious words or numbers, such as your address, birthday, phone numbers and spouse's or pet's name.
+Because your PIN is an important security feature for debit card, choose a truly secret code.
+Avoid obvious words or numbers, such as your address, birthdate, phone number, or spouse's or pet's name.

 Don't write your PIN down—memorize it instead.
-Don't tell anyone your PIN—even close friends.
+Don't tell anyone—even close friends—your PIN.

 If you give your PIN to someone and they use it to obtain money or make purchases without your authorization, you may be held liable for the losses.